-It lacks detail
+5. The Email lacks detail

 A clear sign of a phishing email is one where it sounds urgent, yet there isn’t enough information to sound specific to an account, even if one exists.
 Thanks to data protection laws, your bank or service provider doesn’t show you all your account details in any emails, which is natural because it isn’t the most secure method of communication.

 Neither do phishers, but unlike trustworthy sources that avoid distributing your personal information, these cybercriminals simply don’t have enough of it.
 And that’s why they want to fill in the gaps by phishing information from you.